-A library of subprograms in provided with each COBOL compiler.
-The libraries for COBOL F and IBM American National Standard COBOL can contain graphic display subprograms like those provided for the FORTRAN compilers.
+A library of subprograms is provided with each COBOL compiler.
+The library for IBM American National Standard COBOL can contain graphic display subprograms like those provided for the FORTRAN compilers.

 ALGOL Compiler

 An ALGOL F compiler can be included in the operating system for compiling object programs from source programs written in the ALGOL language.
 The ALGOL language is an international algorithmic language used mainly in programming the solution to scientific and technical problems.
 It is more widely used in Europe than in the United States, and is not as widely used as either FORTRAN or COBOL.